Vintageinfo – All About Vintage Lighting

 Designer: To be appraised.

 The Belgian company S.A.
-Boulanger made a version of this lamp with a closed lampshade, without the elongated slits and a few other small differences, model 4324, as you can see.
+Boulanger made or sold a version of this lamp with a closed lampshade, without the elongated slits and a few other small differences, model 4324, as you can see.
+They may have sold other versions too.

 Best known designers: Gottfried Stürzenhofecker, K. H. Kinsky, Hans Wilfried Hegger, Hans-Joachim Groth, Burkhard Panteleit, Joachim O. Becker, Prof. Friedrich Becker, Waldemar Rothe and Jan Armgardt.